This post may contain affiliate links. Please read our disclaimer for more info.

 Wrap a yogurt strainer around the mouth of a colander, so that it lines the inside of the colander bowl.
 Ensure that your colander and yogurt strainer can handle the full volume of yogurt that you made, or you can simply strain the yogurt in smaller batches.
 Put a large bowl under the colander to catch the whey that will strain out of your yogurt.

 Once your strainer set-up is ready, pour the yogurt in.
 If you’re not in a rush and have fridge space, just let the yogurt strain in the fridge overnight (or for a half day).
 This is our most effortless and convenient way to strain.
-You simply add the liquid whey back in to your desired thickness.
+You simply whisk liquid whey back in to your desired thickness.
 We add about 2 cups of whey back when we make a gallon batch and completely strain the yogurt.

 If you start with pasteurized milk and are comfortable using it directly per our “Note on Temperatures” article section, you can skip Steps 1 and 2 (heating and cooling the milk first).
 Instead, start at Step 3 by pouring your milk straight from the fridge into your Instant Pot, along with your yogurt culture, and then starting the Instant Pot on the “Yogurt” function.